 Micato-AmericaShare has been working with the people of the Mukuru slum for a quarter century from the thriving Community Centre we built there, which offers myriad life-changing programmes for women and children.
 Our deep roots in the community also serve our One for One Commitment well, allowing us to identify and reach the poorest families who do not send their children to school for lack of funds.

 We also send hundreds of orphaned and vulnerable children to quality boarding schools through our School Sponsorship Programme — children without parents or stable families, for whom boarding school is the only solution.
 These children are sponsored by generous Micato travellers, and in the process, profound and lifelong bonds of love and dedication are formed between sponsor and child.
-We are proudly graduating our university students who have been sponsored since early primary school!
-To learn how to become a sponsor, visit the AmericaShare page.
+We are now seeing our students who have been sponsored since early primary school graduate from university!
+To learn how to become a sponsor, visit the School Sponsorship page.